kata-containers/ksm-throttler/README.md

 identical pages that can be replaced by a single, write-protected page.
 When a process tries to modify this shared page content, it gets a private copy into its memory space.
-KSM only scans and merges pages that are both anonymous and that have been explictly tagged as mergeable by applications calling into the `madvise` system call (`int madvice(addr, length, MADV_MERGEABLE)`).
+KSM only scans and merges pages that are both anonymous and that have been explicitly tagged as mergeable by applications calling into the `madvise` system call (`int madvice(addr, length, MADV_MERGEABLE)`).